Misc. writing for art publications

 Exhibitions & Catalogues

-Profiles: Elaine Reichek, Anne Wilson, Reena Kallat in Vitamin T: Textiles, Phaidon, 2018.
+Profiles: Elaine Reichek, Anne Wilson, Reena Kallat in Vitamin T: Threads and Textiles, Phaidon, 2018.

 A drama-free sublime: On the work of Andreas Johnen, Catalogue essay, 2018.